 A Chicago native and Marine Corps veteran, Garcia served overseas on three separate tours in Iraq and Afghanistan, earning multiple decorations.
-He holds undergraduate and graduate degrees in finance from Northeastern Illinois University and the University of Illinois at Chicago, respectively.
-He's completed a senior executives program at Harvard University’s Kennedy School of Government and is currently pursuing his second post-graduate degree in public policy from Northwestern University.
+He holds an undergraduate degree in finance from Northeastern Illinois University and two post-graduate degrees, one in finance from the University of Illinois at Chicago, and the other in public policy from Northwestern University.
+Recently, he also completed a senior executives program at Harvard University’s Kennedy School of Government.

 Garcia is the National Chairman of the Board of Directors for both Student Veterans of America (SVA) and the National Hispanic Life Sciences Society (NHLSS) and Board Vice President for Teatro Vista Theatre Company.
 Garcia has also been named a “Top 100 under 50” Executive Leaders by Diversity MBA Magazine and one of Miller Coors’ nationwide “Hispanic Lideres”.